isomerpages/nrf-ctrlshift/pages/Virtual Career Fair 2022.md

 Details:
 Date 25th March 2022
-Time 9am
+Time 10 am - 1 pm

 What are you waiting for?
 Sign up here [URL]